daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 {% endhighlight %}

-There is another standard data stream called _standard error (stderr)_ that, despite the name, is not necessarily just for error messages (although that is one way you can use it). stderr is a stream where you can print user-facing messages without them accidentally being interpreted as _output data_ that gets read by the next process in the pipeline.
+There is another standard data stream called _standard error (stderr)_ that, despite the name, is not only for error messages (although that is one common use). stderr is a stream where you can print user-facing messages without them accidentally being interpreted as _output data_ that the next process in the pipeline will read.

 The syntax for "redirecting" some output to stderr is `>&2`. `>` means "pipe stdout into" whatever is on the right, which could be a file, etc., and `&2` is